Best Investment for a Healthier World

 Our Vision

-We believe that every community should have access to health workers trained and supported to provide all essential health services and to prevent, detect, and respond to new and emerging health threats.
+We believe that every community should have access to trained, paid, and supported health workers who are able to provide essential health services and respond to health threats.

 Why it Matters